jangler/oracles-randomizer/asm/README.md

 all.
 In most cases I indent by two spaces, but I indent blocks of code by four for readability.

+You can use e.g. `-devcmd findaddr seasons/02/76f2` to find out what label or substitution (if any) is at a given address, and e.g. `-devcmd showasm seasons/treeWarp` to show the location and disassembly of a given label.
+This does not work (or account) for tables not generated until randomization.

 The code itself is translated by [lgbtasm](https://github.com/jangler/lgbtasm).